-The administration script under Section 4.11.4 will be used for Unit 2 and Unit 3 of the Grades 6, 7, and 8 mathematics test.
-The administration script for Unit 1 of the Grades 6 and 7 mathematics assessments can be found in Section 4.11.2.
-The administration script for Unit 1 of the Grade 8 mathematics assessments can be found in Section 4.11.3.
+The administration script under Section 4.11.4 will be used for Unit 2 and Unit 3 of the grades 6, 7, and 8 mathematics test.
+The administration script for Unit 1 of the grades 6 and 7 mathematics assessments can be found in Section 4.11.2.
+The administration script for Unit 1 of the grade 8 mathematics assessments can be found in Section 4.11.3.

-Unit Unit Testing Time Required Materials Start Time Stop Time Unit 2 Grades 6-8: 60 Minutes Student testing ticketsPencilsScratch paper End of Unit 2 - St End of Unit 2 - Students Submit Final Answers Unit 3 Grades 6-8: 60 Minutes Student testing ticketsPencilsScratch paper End of Unit 3 - Students Submit Final Answers
+Unit Unit Testing Time Required Materials Start Time Stop Time Unit 2 and 3 Grades 6-8: 60 Minutes Student testing ticketsPencilsScratch paper